bmorris3/smitty/docs/index.rst

     \end{tabular}
     \end{table}

-Want to add an extra column with comments:
+Want to add an extra column with comments defining each variable?

 .. code-block:: python